xuyu0010/PATAN/README.md

 # Partial Adversarial Temporal Attentive Network (PATAN)
-This repository is the demo code for the ICCV 2021 paper "Partial Video Domain Adaptation with Partial Adversarial Temporal Attentive Network".
+This repository is the demo code for the ICCV 2021 paper (oral) "Partial Video Domain Adaptation with Partial Adversarial Temporal Attentive Network".
 This repository is built based on the [MFNet](https://github.com/cypw/PyTorch-MFNet) repository.
 We thank the authors of MFNet for their excellent work.

 ![alt text](./figures/figure-2-structure-3.png "Structure of PATAN")